Scaffold a Simple Hello World Application

 npm start

-After you run the last of these commands, you should see three windows open:
+After you run the last of these commands, you’ll see the Rust compiler doing its thing (which may take a while).
+Then three windows will open:

 A screenshot showing two hApp windows in front of the Playground